gauravsahi/aconnect/README.md

 The Lambda function response should be a simple Map string string.
 This map can be up to 32k.

 Dynamo DB
-On the Dynamo DB Web Console, please add a row with Called Number as unique key to enter the customer details which will be retrieved during the contact flow.
+In this example, CloudFormation will deploy a DynamoDB table with name 'ConnectCC' with unique primary attribute key name 'CalledNumber'.
-Attribute Keys: CalledNumber, FirstName, LastName and LastCallDate [Minimum set]
+Through the Dynamo DB Web Console or AWS CLI, please add a row with Called Number as unique key to enter the customer details which will be retrieved during the contact flow.

-Kindly take note of the Attribute Key Names and the case used with no blanks.
+Attribute Keys: CalledNumber, FirstName, LastName and LastCallDate [Minimum set] Attribute Key Values (example): 101, Jack, Ryan, 11-Nov-17 Kindly take note of the Attribute Key Names and the case used with no blanks while using the DynamoDB PUT API.

 AWS Serverless Application Model (AWS SAM)
 The service allows you to easily create and manage resources used in your serverless application using AWS CloudFormation.